wadedesir/notes-app/backend/README.md

   })
 ```

-### The second test, we are testing the other scenario, where our database does not have the user and `findUserById` responds with the appropriate error message and status.
-In this test, both assertions must be true in order for the test to pass
+#### In the second test, we are testing the other scenario, where our database does not have the user and `findUserById` responds with the appropriate error message and status.
+In this test, both assertions must be true in order for the test to pass.
 ```javascript
 test('when user id is not found, return 404', async () => {
   const req = {